Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention

-\fbox{\parbox{\textwidth}{ \textbf{Significance Statement.} Most protein families have fewer than 100 known members, too few to train a deep generative model.
-We show that a single attention operation over a family alignment defines an energy landscape whose Boltzmann distribution can be sampled exactly via Langevin dynamics, with no training, no GPU, and no external data.
-The resulting method, stochastic attention, generates novel protein sequences that preserve family-level amino acid statistics and are predicted by independent structure predictors to adopt the correct fold across eight diverse protein families, including candidate antimicrobial peptides.
-A simple linear relationship between the dimensionality of the sequence representation and the critical sampling temperature enables fully automatic operation from a seed alignment, opening training-free sequence generation to most protein families that are too small for conventional deep learning.}}
+\fbox{\parbox{\textwidth}{ \textbf{Significance Statement.} Most protein families are small, with a median of only 22 sequences in their Pfam seed alignments, too few to train a deep generative model.
+We show that a single attention operation over a family alignment defines an energy landscape whose Boltzmann distribution can be sampled by Langevin dynamics without model training, GPUs, or external data.
+The resulting method, stochastic attention, generates novel protein sequences that preserve family-level amino acid statistics and are predicted by independent structure predictors to adopt the target-family fold across eight families.
+A linear relationship between representation dimensionality and critical temperature enables fully automatic operation from a seed alignment, opening training-free generation to the many protein families too small for deep learning.}}